 Most vets are able to trim your guinea pig’s claws for a fee.
 They require cutting every 6-8 weeks.
 It’s pretty easy to trim them yourself though and you’ll only need a few items.

 The basics needed are a fleece blanket for wrapping your guinea pig up and to stop them squirming.
 Some nail clippers or claw scissors to cut down the nail and also some styptic powder in case you cut the quick.

 The quick is similar to our cuticles and it will bleed if it’s cut into.
 Applying some styptic powder will stop and slow the bleeding quickly.
 Read our how to cut a guinea pig’s nails guide for more information.

 A health check should be performed regularly on all your guinea pigs to ensure they are happy and healthy.
 The weekly checkup doesn’t take long and is a great way of spending more time with your guinea pigs.
 We have a full guide on how to give your guinea pig a health check so be sure to become familiar with it.

-Runny noses, scratches and bare patches of fur are all signs something is wrong.
-Guinea pigs can actually be pretty hardy as long as they have a clean home, lots of socialisation, the right food and some toys.
+Runny noses, scratches, and bare patches of fur are all signs something is wrong.
+Guinea pigs can actually be pretty hardy as long as they have a clean home, lots of socialization, the right food, and some toys.
 If you spot something is wrong, take your guinea pig to the vet straight away.